albar965/albar965.github.io/littlenavmap-faq.md

 First check if your idea or finding is already covered there.

-If not you can register at GitHub and write an issue.
+If not, you can register at GitHub and write an issue.
 Alternatively, you can send me an email and I put this on my internal list or create an issue for bigger tasks.

 For errors send me a bug report in the